Skip to main content

 Fillet Tissue Sample Preparation

-Field crews shipped whole fish samples collected for the 2010 Great Lakes Human Health Fish Tissue Study to a laboratory designated by EPA for preparation of fillet tissue composite samples.
+Field crews shipped whole fish samples collected for the 2010 Great Lakes Human Health Fish Tissue Study to a laboratory designated by the EPA for preparation of fillet tissue composite samples.
 Experienced laboratory staff filleted the fish (removing scales but retaining the skin and the belly flap on each fillet) and homogenized the fillet tissue in a strictly controlled environment to avoid contaminating the fish tissue samples.
-The homogenized fillet composite samples were divided into fillet tissue aliquots containing adequate tissue for each type of chemical analysis before being shipped to laboratories under contract to EPA to analyze the fillet composite samples for the chemical contaminants and fatty acids included in the study.
+The homogenized fillet composite samples were divided into fillet tissue aliquots containing adequate tissue for each type of chemical analysis before being shipped to laboratories under contract to the EPA to analyze the fillet composite samples for the chemical contaminants and fatty acids included in the study.

 Fillet Tissue Sample Analysis